 Oven

-You can make crispy seaweed using an oven.
-But, first, get the chosen greens of your choice: kale or cabbage.
+You can make crispy seaweed using an oven by either using kale or cabbage leaves.

-Then, add your greens with salt and some oil.
+Then, toss your greens with toasted sesame seeds, sugar, salt, and oil.
 Toss until everything is coated evenly before sprinkling sesame seeds.

-Preheat the oven to about 170 degrees Celsius and line a large baking tray with foil.
-Sprinkle dark brown soft sugar.
+Preheat the oven to about 170°C (or 340°F) and line a large baking tray with foil.
+Sprinkle dark brown soft sugar on the vegetables.
 Bake the vegetables for about 7 minutes before removing them from the oven and tossing them.

 Pop them back for another 5-7 minutes.
 Lastly, serve and garnish with more sesame seeds and other toppings.